Trust Fund Recovery Penalty Explained by a CPA

 How long does the IRS have to assess the trust fund recovery penalty?

-The IRS has three years from the later of the due date of a return related to the trust fund recovery penalty is filed or the actual date it is filed to assess the trust fund recovery penalty.
+The IRS has three years from the later of the April 15 following the quarter in question or the actual date the payroll tax return was filed to assess the trust fund recovery penalty.